-To the Parents of,
+To the I Parents of,

-In an effort to help students understand and produce academic excellence, parents and school must work together.
-It is important that school and home both stress the need to be in school on time every day.
-We are sorry to inform you that your child has been
+er.
+It is fort to help students understand and produce academic excellence, parents and school must work togeth- important that school and home both stress the need to be in school on time every day.
+We are sorry to you that your child has been

 TARDY Days

-REMINDER: Students are to be in his/her classroom by the 8:25 a.m. bell in the morning, and the 12:24 p.m. be in the afternoon.
-Our hope is that by providing you with this awareness, you can assist your child in being at school on time every day that school is scheduled.
-Please call me at 432 if you have any questions or if I can be of assistance to you in helping your child improve his attendance and/or promptness.
+in the a DER : Students are to be in his/her classroom by the 8:25 a.m. bell in the morning, and the 12:24 p.m. bel fternoon.
+Our hope is that by providing you with this awareness, you can assist your child in being at on time every day that school is scheduled.

+call me at 432 if you have any questions or if I can be of assistance to you in helping your child imis attendance and/or promptness.
 Thank you for your concern and cooperation.

 Sincerely,

 , Principal Elementary

-☐ 10 or more tardies.
+10 or more tardies.
 FIRST NOTICE

-☐ Due to excessive absences/tardiness, please contact Principal to schedule a conference (phone or in person).
+Due to excessive absences/tardiness, please contact Principal to schedule a conference (phone or in person).
 SECOND NOTICE

-☐ Due to excessive absences/tardiness, we have had to contact the Attendance Officer at the Wayne Courty Regional Educational Service Agency (RESA).
+Due to excessive absences/tardiness, we have had to contact the Attendance Officer at the Wayne County Regional Educational Service Agency (RESA).
 THIRD NOTICE

-cc: Classroom Teacher Student Permanent File
+ssroom Teacher